 After 8th Grade the students enter High School (9th to 12th Grade) .Personalised timetables enable them to develop their strengths and interests, keeping in view their future university choices / career plans.

-Brillantmont offers British IGCSE / AS and A Level examinations (Cambridge International Examinations) along with American PSAT, SAT tests and SAT subject test examinations and IELTS.
+Brillantmont offers British IGCSE / AS and A Level examinations (Cambridge Assessment International Education) along with American PSAT, SAT tests and SAT subject test examinations and IELTS.

 The courses offered and external examinations taken from 8th-10th Grade also provide suitable preparation for the International Baccalaureate Diploma Programme (IB).